aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/txt-to-excel/_index.md

 </html>
 ```

-### **Opening Tab-Separated Values (TSV) Files**
+### **Opening Tab‑Separated Values (TSV) Files**

-Tab-separated values (TSV) files contain spreadsheet data but without any formatting.
-It is the same as a Tab Delimited file where data is arranged in rows and columns like in tables and spreadsheets.
+Tab‑separated values (TSV) files contain spreadsheet data but without any formatting.
+They are the same as a tab‑delimited file, where data is arranged in rows and columns like in tables and spreadsheets.

 ```html
 <!DOCTYPE html>